skip to content

 Regulatory Concept Recommendations

-The Transition Council has submitted its proposed regulatory concepts to the Ontario Ministry of Agriculture, Food, and Agribusiness (OMAFA).
+In October 2025, the Transition Council submitted regulatory concept recommendations to the Ontario Ministry of Agriculture, Food, and Agribusiness (OMAFA).
 This includes recommendations on the licensure of veterinary technicians, details on the authorized activities model, and the introduction of a formal quality assurance program.
 The proposed regulatory concepts reflect the one profession, two professionals model and encourage collaboration, cooperation, and innovation in the delivery of animal health care services in Ontario.
-The complete report is available through the link below.
+The recommendations report is available through the link below.

 Transition Council Regulatory Concept Recommendations, submission to OMAFA

-Regulatory concepts have been approved in the following areas:
+Regulatory concepts were approved in the following areas: